 Many required texts are available through UBIQ bookstore, the University Bookshop or Kohia Centre, and it is possible to order these online.
 You will also be provided with readings in several different ways.
 Basic readings are provided electronically free of charge.
-These will be provided to you through Canvas.
 Your individual course lecturer will inform you how you can access your readings.
-In addition, some hard copies may be available on short term loan in the Library.
+In addition some hard copies may be available on short term loan in the Library.